The account of General Braddock’s expedition to Fort Duquesne in 1755:

 Was the Duke of Cumberland a willing party to this scheme?

-A major objection to the advance to Fort Duquesne via Virginia was that it was unnecessary.
+A major objection to the attack on Fort Duquesne via Virginia was that it was unnecessary, and obviously so.

 The reverse did not apply.
 Once Fort Duquesne was taken, Fort Niagara would still have to be attacked.